holoviz/panel/doc/how_to/custom_components/reactive_html/reactive_html_widgets.md

     styles={"border": "2px solid lightgray"},
     height=400, sizing_mode="stretch_width", max_width=1000
 )
-pn.Column(button, button.param.clicks, button.param.click, button.param.hover)
+pn.Column(button, button.param.clicks, button.param.click, button.param.hover).servable()
 ```

-If you want to use your own `SVG` value, you must make sure that
+If you want to use your own SVG `value`, you must make sure that

-- the `viewBox` is set on the `svg`
+- the `viewBox` is set on the SVG
-- the `data-name` is set on the ´svg` child elements, that you want to make clickable and hoverable.
+- the `data-name` is set on the SVG child elements, that you want to make clickable and hoverable.

 In this example its tempting to call the `onclick` event handler `click` instead of `click_handler`.
-But if you do, the `clicks` value will be incremented twice!
-Javascript `_scripts` functions
+But if you do, the `clicks` value will be incremented twice because a parameter called `click` also exists and when its value changes, the associated `click` script will be executed!
-with the same name as a Python parameter are run automatically when the Python parameter value is
-changed.

 ## Select Widget